vandanapareek/vue-go-loan-application/README.md

 - A Postgres database.
 The relevant folder is [db] folder.

 ### Frontend
-Once a user navigates to the frontend (by default found at http://localhost:8080), if he is not logged in, he will be redirected to a login page where she will have to provide her username and password.
+Once a user navigates to the frontend (by default found at http://localhost:8080), if he is not logged in, he will be redirected to a login page where he will have to provide his username and password.
 There are a few test users registered already:

 | **Username** | **Password** |
 |--------------|--------------|